spamhaus/rspamd-dqs/README.md

 The HBL subset has only been tested on versions 2.4 and higher, so you are strongly encouraged to run the latest Rspamd version before using these rules.

+The HBL URL component has only been tested on 3.6 and higher, and we know it *does not work* on version 3.5 and below, so upgrade to the latest version to get access to all the latest features!

 ***

 ## Installation instructions